magfest/ubersystem/alembic/README.md

        +-(mivs)->[mivs@head]
 ```

-When adding revisions with `sep alembic --plugin NAME revision --autogenerate`
+When adding revisions with `sep alembic --plugin NAME revision --autogenerate`,
-care must be taken to make sure that the correct plugin is chosen for updated
+care must be taken to make sure that the correct plugin is chosen for the
-models.
-If you've made changes in `panels/models.py` you must specify the
+updated models.
+If you've made changes in `panels/models.py` you must specify
-panels plugin like so: `sep alembic --plugin panels`.
+the panels plugin like so: `sep alembic --plugin panels`.

 If you specify the wrong plugin then the migrations will be added to the
 wrong repository.
 This isn't the end of the world – the tests will fail and